danielpeter/specfem3d/13_changing_the_model.md

 `idomain_id`
 domain identifier, $1$ for acoustic, $2$ for elastic, $3$ for poroelastic materials.

 Note that the resolution and maximum value of anelastic models are truncated.
 This speeds the construction of the standard linear solids during the meshing stage.
-To change the resolution, currently at one significant figure following the decimal, or the maximum value (9000), consult `shared/constants.h`.
+To change the resolution, currently at one significant figure following the decimal, or the maximum value (9000), consult `setup/constants.h`.

 Anisotropic Models
 ------------------

-To use your anisotropic models, you can either set in the `Par_file` the model parameter `ANISOTROPY` to `.true.` or set the model parameter `MODEL = aniso`.
+To use your anisotropic models, you can either set in the `DATA/Par_file` the model parameter `ANISOTROPY` to `.true.` or set the model parameter `MODEL = aniso`.
 Three-dimensional anisotropic models may be superimposed on the mesh based upon the subroutine in file `model_aniso.f90` located in directory `src/generate_databases`.
 The call to this subroutine is of the form

     call model_aniso(iflag_aniso, rho, vp, vs, &
                      c11,c12,c13,c14,c15,c16,c22,c23,c24,c25,c26, &